Tim Westwood

-Timothy Westwood (born 3 October 1957) is a British DJ and presenter.
-He is often referred to by other DJs and artists appearing on his shows simply as Westwood.
+Timothy Westwood (born 3 October 1957), often known professionally simply as Westwood, is a British DJ and presenter.
 He was described by The Guardian in 2022 as "a veteran of the hip-hop scene whose opinions have been able to make or break upcoming artists for more than 30 years".
 He hosted the Radio 1 rap show and presented the MTV UK show Pimp My Ride UK.
 In 2013, he left Radio 1 and 1Xtra after nearly twenty years and returned to Capital Radio.

-Investigations by the BBC and The Guardian into Westwood's sexual conduct found seven women who accused Westwood of sexual violence, as described in the BBC Three documentary Tim Westwood: Abuse of Power.
+Investigations by the BBC and The Guardian into Westwood's sexual conduct found seven women who accused Westwood of sexual misconduct between 1992 and 2017, as described in the 2022 BBC Three documentary Tim Westwood: Abuse of Power.
+He was charged with committing multiple sexual offences between 1983 and 2016 in October 2025.

 Early life

-The son of Bill Westwood, who later became Anglican Bishop of Peterborough, Westwood spent his early years in Lowestoft where his father was parish priest and moved to Norwich aged eight, when his father became vicar of St Peter Mancroft.
+The son of Bill Westwood, who later became Anglican Bishop of Peterborough, Westwood spent his early years in Lowestoft, where his father was parish priest, and moved to Norwich aged eight, when his father became vicar of St Peter Mancroft.
 He attended the independent Norwich School and the state comprehensive Hewett School in Norwich.
-He was diagnosed as dyslexic, and later said that, when at school, he was bottom of his class, "clueless at work and poor at sports".
+He was diagnosed as dyslexic, and later said that, when at school, he was bottom of his class, "clueless at work and poor at sports."